MerlinMight/effective_ai_vret_for_claustrophobia/README.md

-# AI-Powered Virtual Reality Exposure Therapy (VRET) for Claustrophobia
+# AI-based Virtual Reality Exposure Therapy (VRET) for Claustrophobia

 ## 📌 Overview
 Claustrophobia is an anxiety disorder characterized by an intense fear of enclosed spaces.
 Traditional exposure therapy can be difficult due to accessibility limitations, discomfort, and lack of personalization.
-This project presents an **AI-powered Virtual Reality Exposure Therapy (VRET) system** designed to help individuals gradually confront claustrophobic environments in a safe, controlled, and adaptive virtual setting.
+This project presents an **AI-baseded Virtual Reality Exposure Therapy (VRET) system** designed to help individuals gradually confront claustrophobic environments in a safe, controlled, and adaptive virtual setting.

 The system combines **AI-generated immersive environments**, **real-time stress monitoring**, and **interactive user controls** to deliver a personalized therapeutic experience.